A Tolkien Compass: Synopsis

 X. Charles A. Huttar.
-"Hell and the city: Tolkien and the traditions of Western literature" looks at the novel's debt to literary tradition.
+"Hell and the city: Tolkien and the traditions of Western literature" looks at the novel's debt to the literary tradition concerning the Christian Hell.
 The Fellowship's journey through Moria is likened to a descent into Hell, part of a hero's monomyth, while Gandalf's struggle with the Balrog echoes the hero "overcoming a monster of 'the deep'".
 Frodo's journey to Mordor, too, is such a descent.
 Huttar considers, too, the various cities with their towers: Minas Tirith of Gondor; Barad-Dûr, the Dark Lord Sauron's fortress; Orthanc, the fallen wizard Saruman's fastness within the industrial Isengard; and either Minas Morgul, home to the nine Nazgûl, or the nearby Cirith Ungol, the watchtower that becomes Frodo's prison.
 All have become hellish, except for Minas Tirith, the Tower of Guard, which stands against them: "a great city" with its seven walls and seven levels, "but it is dying."
 This would seem desperate: but "Tolkien sees hope."

 XI.
 U. Milo Kaufmann.
 "Aspects of the paradisiacal in Tolkien's work" picks out two features of Tolkien's writing: "his uncanny capacity for making us see ordinary objects and actions bursting with the value of wholeness and finality", and "his talent for creating intransigently mysterious landscape."
 He finds these in "Leaf by Niggle" and in The Lord of the Rings.